 Required Landlord Disclosures in Arizona

-As a landlord, you have to disclose certain information to your tenants prior to lease signing.
+As a landlord, you have to disclose certain information to your tenant prior to lease signing.
 If you don’t, your tenant may exercise their right to move out without further lease responsibilities, thereby breaking their lease legally.

 The disclosures are as follows.

 Bedbug Disclosures: as a landlord, you must provide both new and existing tenants with educational materials regarding bedbugs.
 This includes information on how to prevent and control them.

 Utility Charges: do you charge separately for utility services?
-If you do, you must include a disclosure on your lease agreement.
+If you do, you must include a disclosure on your lease or rental agreement.
 Specifically, you must state that utilities are charged separately.

 Move-in Checklist: if you choose to have a final walk-through inspection, then your tenant has a right to be present.
 You must give them a written notification.